Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 - Always be sure to drop the batter in the center of the cookie design.
 This will ensure pretty and round cookies while preventing messes and dripping.

 The pizzelle iron looks a bit like a waffle iron.
 It's designed in such a way that every cookie will be two-sided and both sides of the same cookie are different designs.
 The cookie on the left looks very floral while the one on the right looks similar but more like a snowflake.
 Pizzelles are traditionally made and served for Easter, Christmas, and also weddings.
 When sprinkled with powdered sugar, pizzelles look even more like snowflakes—making them one of my favorite Christmas cookies.

 As the pizzelles cool, they will crisp up a bit and become strong enough to stack.
 You can also form your warm pizzelle cookies into cannolis, cones, or bowls.

-For these halloween-inspired pizzelles, I added some black and orange Wilton sprinkles for color.
-Add sprinkles directly to batter and mix well to evenly distribute.
+For these Halloween-inspired pizzelles, I added some black and orange Wilton sprinkles for color.
+Add sprinkles directly to the batter and mix well to evenly distribute.
 Some of the sprinkles melt as the cookie bakes, creating colorful swirls and streaks.

 There is a very special place in my heart for traditional pizzelles and a new spot for their pumpkin cousins.
 This recipe had my kitchen and house smelling heavenly—better than my fall-themed air freshener for sure!
 Are pizzelles a tradition in your family?
 Are there any special ways you make them for other celebrations?
 Share your experiences with me in a comment below.